 Travelling is more complicated for us

-To make matters worse, in addition to me flying alone with my children, it’s not immediately apparent that I am the children’s mother because we have three different last names.
-If you haven’t guessed yet, I have a blended family and we have 3 different last names.
+To make matters worse, in addition to flying alone with two of my three children, it’s not immediately apparent that I am the children’s mother because we have three different last names.
+If you haven’t guessed yet, I have a blended family, and we have 3 different last names.

 FIRST NAME: My name is Annie Andre.
 Andre is my maiden name that I’ve kept on all my documents.